JY-Zhou/DEGAT/README.md

 models.py: This file contains the overall network architecture of DEGAT, including data processing, diffusion module and graph classifier.

-ablation_experiments.py : This file contains the ablation experiments.
+ablation_experiments.py : This file shows how the ablation experiment was performed.

-sparsification_curve.py : This file trains the KDGN model.
+sparsification_curve.py : This file shows the effect of different parameters on sparsification.

 ## Requirements
 - pandas: 1.3.0